TSBSoftware/TextBlock/README.md

 # TextBlock

-Makes F# multiline strings work like C# Raw string literal, or Java text blocks.
+Makes F# multi-line strings work like C# Raw string literal, or Java text blocks.

+This project was inspired after reading an [article](https://www.bytesize.press/java-text-blocks) related to Java Text Blocks.
+This felt like a missing feature in the F# language, and I wanted to make it available to everyone.

 ## Who is it for?

-F# developers who would like to utilize multiline strings to format content, such as: html, xml, sql, templates, etc.
+F# developers who would like to utilize multi-line strings to format content, such as: html, xml, sql, templates, etc.

 ## Getting Started